RSachinShetty/scenario-examples/CKA/cronjob-issue/step1/q.md

 <br>

-`hello-world-pod` pod exposed internally within the service name `hello-world-service` and for `hello-world-pod` monitor(access through svc) purpose deployed `hello-world-cronjob` cronjob that run every minute.
+`cka-pod` pod exposed internally within the service name `cka-service` and for `cka-pod` monitor(access through svc) purpose deployed `cka-cronjob` cronjob that run `every minute`.

-Now `hello-world-cronjob` cronjob not working as expected, fix that issue
+Now `cka-cronjob` cronjob not working as expected, fix that issue